 This American Camp Association-accredited day camp offers a mix of activities, including sports, hiking, swimming instruction, arts and crafts, music, drama, martial arts, and dance.
 Registration for more than two weeks includes a discount in price.
 Fees include door-to-door transportation from nearby communities.

-Top photo: Pool fun beckons at Laurel Hill School camps.
-Photos courtesy of the camps.
+Top photo: Campers can enjoy watersports at The Knox School Summer Adventures.
+Photos courtesy of the camps